Interview with Kyle Warwick | Unique Tattoo Style | UK 02/02/2022

 Hello Kyle Warwick!
-Thank you so much for taking the time to answer some questions for our readers.
+Thank you so much for taking the time to do this interview.
 Please start by telling us something about yourself and your background.
-What made you to start tattooing?
+How it all started?
 I was the weird kid in the corner of class drawing comic sketches in the back of my maths book.
 I lacked interest in educational art at the time - I found myself painting graffiti in my teenage years which led me to visiting a tattoo shop that offered my first apprenticeship.

 A: As an artist I'm certainly self taught - keen observation is key and consistently focused application.
 I've seen many artists draw fantastic portraits yet, can't seem to pull a clean line after 3 years of tattooing.
 Tattooing is a craft and artistry is artistry, if you can combine the two.
 Bingo!